 Map terminal keys to PC keyboard keys

-Because you are using a terminal emulator, you will be using a PC keyboard in place of a terminal keyboard.
+When using a terminal emulator, you use a PC keyboard in place of a terminal keyboard.
 Many keys that are found on the terminal keyboard are not available on a PC keyboard.
 Examples of such keys are HELP, AUTHOR, and PUSH, which are found on the IBM 5250 keyboard.
 To successfully operate the terminal emulator and any associated application programs, you may have to map certain terminal keys to keys on the PC keyboard.

 In the terminal emulator, select Options > Keyboard Map, or click the Keyboard Mapping button .
 The Keyboard Mapping dialog box opens.